top of page

 -San Francisco Chronicle

-Past seasons include performances at the Glyndebourne Festival, Arizona Opera, Seattle Opera, Madison Opera, Opéra National de Paris, El Paso Opera, Opera Hong Kong, Minnesota Opera, Deutsche Oper Berlin, Virginia Opera, Des Moines Metro Opera, Grand Théâtre de Genève, Royal Opera House in Muscat (Oman), Glimmerglass Festival, New Jersey State Opera, Pittsburgh Opera, Santa Fe Opera, Sarasota Opera, Opera San Jose, and Central City Opera.
+Past seasons include performances at The Atlanta Opera, San Francisco Opera, The Israeli Opera, Staatsoper Hamburg, Staatsoper Stuttgart, Bochumer Symphoniker, Glyndebourne Festival, Arizona Opera, Seattle Opera, Madison Opera, Opéra National de Paris, El Paso Opera, Opera Hong Kong, Minnesota Opera, Deutsche Oper Berlin, Virginia Opera, Des Moines Metro Opera, Grand Théâtre de Genève, Royal Opera House in Muscat (Oman), Glimmerglass Festival, New Jersey State Opera, Pittsburgh Opera, Santa Fe Opera, Sarasota Opera, Opera San Jose, and Central City Opera.
 During her time with the Pittsburgh Opera as a Resident Artist, Ms. Lauricella performed the roles of Flora in La Traviata, Hänsel in Hänsel und Gretel, the title role in Handel's Rinaldo, Soeur Mathilde in Dialogues des Carmélites, and Rosina in the student performance of Il Barbiere di Siviglia, all to great acclaim.

-Stephanie's most recent concert works include, Beethoven's Missa Solemnis with the Atlanta Symphony and BBC Scottish Symphony under the baton of Maestro Runnicles, Lili Boulanger's Psalm 130: Du fond de l'abime with Manfred Honeck conducting the Pittsburgh Symphony, Beethoven's 9th Symphony with the Erie Philharmonic, and Handel's Messiah with the Rochester Philharmonic.
+Stephanie's most recent concert works include, Beethoven's 9th Symphony with the Atlanta Symphony, Beethoven's Missa Solemnis with the Atlanta Symphony and BBC Scottish Symphony under the baton of Maestro Runnicles, Lili Boulanger's Psalm 130: Du fond de l'abime with Manfred Honeck conducting the Pittsburgh Symphony, Beethoven's 9th Symphony with the Erie Philharmonic, and Handel's Messiah with the Rochester Philharmonic.

 Awards and recognitions include: Violetta Dupont Competition Award Winner, Engagement Award from the Marcello Giordani International Competition, Finalist in the Belvedere Competition and an Engagement Award from the Deutsche Oper Berlin, Gerda Lissner Foundation Encouragement Award, St. Bonaventure Performance Prize (Liederkranz Competition), the Fritz and Lavinia Jensen Encouragement Award, Connecticut Concert Opera's Artistic Director's Award, Connecticut Opera Guild's People's Choice Award, Judith Bardi Rosenthal Award, and Catherine Martin Award, Rochester's Classical Idol Finalist, Great Lakes Regional Second Place Winner of the Metropolitan Opera National Council Auditions, William Matheus Sullivan Foundation Award, the Santa Fe Opera Campbell Wachter Memorial Award, and the Central City Opera McGlone Award.